 “It’s made me realise there is light at the end of the tunnel.
 It has made me feel valued again.”

-We support people going through the criminal justice system to grow
+We support people going through the criminal justice system to grow as individuals

 Cyrenians Mentoring Service has been developed in partnership with Falkirk Criminal Justice Services to offer opportunities for men and women with a history of offending to undergo a period of training and support to become peer mentors.
 This enables them to use their own lived experience to effectively support others who are at an earlier point in their own engagement with criminal justice.